waggle-sensor/edge-plugins/plugin-training-fcn/README.md

-### Training Resnet-FCN network on PyTorch
+## Train Resnet-FCN network on PyTorch and Test the Model
-The plugin trains fcn models: resnet101 based fcn101 and fcn50.
+The plugin trains fcn models and tests the models: resnet101 based fcn101 and fcn50.
 To run the plugin, the user must have Docker engine (greater than 18.X.X) installed on the host.
 Nvidia CUDA driver (>= 10.1) on the host is preferrable for GPU acceleration.

+### Train a Model

 1) Preparing Dataset

 Image dataset including labeled images needs to be prepared on the host machine and the root path of the dataset needs to be mounted onto the plugin container.
 For training, the following files and folders need to be prepared as well.

-- `images` is a folder containing all images
+- `train/images` is a folder containing all images
-- `labels` is a folder containing all labeled (ground truth) images
+- `train/labels` is a folder containing all labeled (ground truth) images
 - `class_names.list` is a file containing class names; one class name per line
 - `color_names.list` is a file containing RGB color value for each class; one class color set per line (R, G, B) **Will be supported**